myroyalgold/30DlTwitterAnalysis/README.md

 It turns out that
 - The organiser (Oyinbooke) tweeted most, followed by @Richie4love.
 - People tweeted most in june, and wednesday is the most tweeted day about the two hashtags.
-- most people who undergo this training used android most
+- most people who undergo this training used android.
 - Tools mentioned while using the hashtags are github, excel, powerbi  and Azure.